gesinn-it/QRLite/README.md

 ## Built With
 * [PHP QR Code](https://sourceforge.net/projects/phpqrcode/) - Create QR Codes in PHP

+## Contributing
+We are happy to receive pull requests.
+Before you commit your changes, make sure all tests are passing (see below).

 ## Testing
+Local testing and CI are supported by Docker and Make.
+Ensure, both tools are installed (`docker --version`, `make --version`).

+To run test locally:
 `> make ci`

 ## Versioning